Benefits and Uses of Delicious Jicama

 If you buy a large bulb, it will still taste fine — but the skin will be so thick and fibrous that you have to cut it off with a knife.
 Trim the top and the bottom of the root off first; that way it’ll stay put as you slice the rest of the skin off.

 Jicama makes a great finger food on its own: Slice it into finger-thick lengths and sprinkle with cinnamon and stevia for a sweet treat, or use lime juice and crushed red pepper for a more traditional Mexican recipe.
-Both recipes are suitable for any phase, or use the jicama fingers for dipping hummus or nut butter in Phase 3.
+Both recipes are suitable for any phase or use the jicama fingers for dipping in hummus or nut butter in Phase 3.

-As good as jicama is when eaten raw, it also stands up to cooking; it will soften, but doesn’t fall apart.
-Uncooked jicama will keep for more than week, too, if stored in your fridge in a paper bag.
+As good as jicama is when eaten raw, it also stands up to cooking; it will soften but doesn’t fall apart.
+Uncooked jicama will keep for more than a week, too, if stored in your fridge in a paper bag.
 So you can grate or slice an entire jicama on Sunday and use it all week long.